ewilsey/web-dev-hw/assignment-7/readme.md

 <h1>assingment 7 report</h1>

-I chose the Artis.txt because I'm a gamer.
+I chose ataris.txt because I'm a gamer.
+I would love to make game trailers or art for games.

-System fonts are on the computer. ie Microstoft Word.
+System fonts are on the computer. ie: Microstoft Word.
 Web fonts are hosted on a server.
-Web-safe fonts common fonts shared on both PC and Mac.
+Web-safe fonts are common fonts that are shared between PC and Mac.

 My work cycle consisted of following the tutorial, referencing the review section and watching tutorials on YouTube.
 I started with index, then worked on the css.
-It was pretty straight forward.
+And a lot of back and forth.

 ![Image of My Current Project](./images/screenshot.png)